acidonper/ocp-logging-loki-vector/README.md

 npm run start
 ```

-- Create or edit vector/vector.toml (_*it is important to modify the uri in order to specify your local machine IP_)
+- Create or edit vector/vector.toml (_*it is important to modify the uri in order to specify your local machine IP for the containers gateway_)

 - Start Podman pod

 ```$bash
-docker run \
+podamn run \
   -d \
   -v $PWD/vector/vector.toml:/etc/vector/vector.toml:Z \
   -p 8686:8686 \